toladata/Knowledgebase/en/form-library/design-a-form.md

 # Design a Form
 ---

-Data collection forms can be created directly on the TolaData platform.
+Data collection forms can be created directly on the TolaData platform or integrated from other data collection tools directly to Track.
+Read more about how to do it in [Import Datasets](https://help.toladata.com/en/track/import-datasets.html) article on the Knowledge Base.

-The form field types that you can use are the following:
+The form field types that you can use on TolaData are:

 | Field type | Description |
 | :--- | :--- |